 The best deal for free Museum admission in Dallas

-If you purchase your Pogo Pass today, you can head straight to the International Bowling Museum & Hall of Fame, the National Videogame Museum, and the Dallas Heritage Village (which really does educate visitors way back in time in Dallas history) for free (some with multiple visits)
+If you purchase your Pogo Pass today, you can head straight to the International Bowling Museum & Hall of Fame and the National Videogame Museum for free (some with multiple visits)

 This post may contain Affiliate Links.
 Our Full Disclosure is available.